yeojz/react-unhook/README.md

 changes the way we have been approaching React components, formalising new ways of encapsulating logic in our components.

-Taking inspiration of that, we can be similarly achieved using Null Components, making use of lifecycle to achive the desired code segmentation effects (aside from low-level / library optimization of hooks).
+Taking inspiration of that, we can make use of the existing lifecycle methods to achive some behaviours of React hooks via Null Components.
+This allows us to achieve similar code style and logic encapsulation of React hooks, aside from low-level / library optimization of hooks.
-Components are ultimately functions when transpiled from JSX.

 ## Limitations

-With that said, there are some limitations to this "Unhook" pattern. **Stateful hooks (eg: "useReducer") cannot easily be emulated** as we are not able to expose functions of the component without resorting to anti-patterns (eg: using `React.createRef` to access component methods).
+With that said, there are some limitations to this Null Component pattern. **Stateful hooks (eg: "useReducer") cannot be emulated easily** as we are not able to expose functions of the component without resorting to anti-patterns (eg: using `React.createRef` to access component methods).

-However, this "Unhook" pattern works well for "listeners", "workers" or anything that require triggering of a function after a change in value. eg: geolocation, timeouts, data fetching etc.
+However, this Null Component pattern works well for "listeners", "workers" or "value-change triggers" (triggering of a function after a change in value).
+eg: geolocation, timeouts, data fetching etc.

 ## Use Case